 After a long 700 meters straight on the Avenida do Atlântico, through an ugly industrial stretch, you come to a large roundabout at the edge of the sea.
 Stay straight on through and head towards the coast and the promenade that runs along it.
 After reaching the sea, bend northward to follow it.

-There is no real beach along this stretch after a very small one initially, so you are almost walikng directly on the coast when walking on the Marginal.
-We ended up in a field, because we didn't turn onto the Marginal soon enough.
-(You can see this on our GPS tracks if you look closely).
+There is no real beach along this stretch after a very small one initially, so you are almost walking directly on the coast when walking on the Marginal Road.

 You will see this Portuguese word, "marginal" frequently to describe something right next to a waterfront.
 This is a useful word to know on the Senda Litoral!

-Thus far, without yellow arrows, we had made our way just fine, just heaading towards the sea, keeping the water to our left as much as possible!
+Thus far, without yellow arrows, we had made our way just fine, just heading towards the sea, keeping the water to our left as much as possible!

-At the next point in the coastline, about a kilometer onward, you reach the small fort, the Forte de Rego de Fontes, built in 1703.
+At the next point in the coastline, about a kilometer onward, you reach the small fort, the Forte da Areosa, built in 1703.
 The pathway becomes a boardwalk around this nice diversion.

 We climbed up on the walls, and I photographed Rich on the seaward side.